 "You said that the Fae were allergic to ferrous metal, then is the Princess...?"

-"The Faekissed can contact metal just fine, especially considering their overwhelming human heritage.
+"Most Faekissed can touch metal just fine, considering their overwhelming human heritage.
 Though unlike the rest of us, their wounds have trouble closing, especially those torn by iron and steel," Pascal's reply revealed yet another reason for his discomfort every time his fiancée braved combat.

 Iron hemophilia, Kaede thought.
-Not exactly a blessing on a battlefield full of steel.
+Not exactly a blessing on a steely battlefield.

 Seeing as red blood cells -- the oxygen carriers of the bloodstream -- all contained iron, Kaede had to wonder if the Faekissed nobility really did have 'blue blood'.